gromacs/gromacs/docs/install-guide/index.rst

 these compilers is possible, but not recommended.
 Notably, SSCP/generic mode of AdaptiveCpp_ is not supported.

+Starting with |Gromacs| 2025, AMD-HIP_ support has been added for running the main non-bonded kernels on AMD devices.

 It is not possible to configure several GPU backends in the same build of |Gromacs|.